Skip to content

 🚀 Transformation, classification, and extraction

-If you caption an image, the resulting text might not capture the details that are most relevant to the text processing task you want to perform.
+The trouble with passing a caption to Marvin's other functions is that the captioned text might not include details that are relevant for the text processing task you want to perform.
 For example, if you want to classify the breed of dog in an image, you're going to need very specific information that a generic caption might not provide.

-Therefore, Marvin has beta versions of cast, extract, and classify that accept images as inputs.
-Instead of generating generic captions, these functions process the image in a way that is most conducive to the task at hand.
+Fortunately, the cast, extract, and classify functions can all accept images as inputs!
+Instead of generating generic captions, these functions process the image directly for the task at hand.
+You can even provide a list of images, or mix images and text, for total flexibility.

 Identifying dog breeds in an image